powerlinks/api/source/includes/_sellsidespecs.md

 # Sell-Side Specifications

-Powerlinks Media is fully compliant with the OpenRTB 2.3 specifications and its Native subprotocol.
-Below you'll find information regarding Powerlinks's bid request specifications for sell-side partners.
+PowerLinks Media is fully compliant with the OpenRTB 2.3 specifications and its Native subprotocol.
+Below you'll find information regarding PowerLinks's bid request specifications for sell-side partners.

 ## Supported Objects